Kendall Jenner Flashes Massive Diamond Ring on Wedding Finger

 MORE: Kendall Jenner Has a Wall in Her House That Suppresses Her Appetite

 Look, we weren’t born yesterday.
 We know Ken’s ~engagement ring~ could be a lot of hoopla for nothing.
-On the other hand, if Ken actually is engaged, we know her wedding is going to make one hell of a “KUWTK” episode.
+On the other hand, if she’s actually engaged, we know her wedding is going to make one hell of a “KUWTK” episode.